byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Polluted bodies of water are toxic hot-spots for greenhouse gas emissions.**

-**The fact is that rivers are being polluted by human activities, especially in urban areas, which is also causing higher greenhouse gas emissions.
+**The fact is that rivers are being polluted by human activities, especially in urban areas.
 More than half of the world's population lives closer than 3km to a freshwater body, many are river networks.**

 **Mother Earths Rivers Are Breathing, fresh water lakes, rivers, streams ... breath, however they are now so toxic they are exhaling all that humanity has given them, toxic water is toxic air and rain.
-This is the current toxic trend, a rape and pillage lifestyle of using Mother Earth.**
+This is the current toxic trend, a rape and pillage lifestyle of using Mother Earth, giving nothing meaningful in return.**

 Increased urbanization has introduced a staggeringly large volume of contaminants to rivers, more than 80% of municipal wastewater is still directly discharged into the environment.
 Most of the pollutants come from untreated wastewater, agricultural runoffs, and increased sediment accumulation.

 ***River restoration begins with reducing pollution.***

-By no surprise, improving water quality makes a significant difference.

 **Waterborne infections account for 80% of all infectious diseases.**
 There is a serious global environmental resource problem of water, soil and energy that are now coming to bear down on *Life As People Know It:* food production, malnutrition, the incidence of diseases, ... . ***By 2025, half the world population will be living in water-stressed areas.***(WHO) People are literally killing the micro-biome with chemicals that alter this grand vast unknowable microbial balance of Mother Earth.

 **Water, the “universal solvent,”** is a major constituent of the soil and exerts a strong influence on soil biota because many of the biota are adapted to life in a saturated atmosphere.

+By no surprise, improving water quality makes a significant difference.

 **Pro-biotic Eco-enzyme is a viable solution to some very big problems.
 Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.**